ddecremer/sails-recipes/README.md

 1. Download and install the latest stable version of [Node](https://nodejs.org/en/download/)

-    **NOTE:** You can use the CLI (a.k.a.
-Terminal) in Visual Studio Code (a.k.a.
-VS Code) like I will in most of the steps in this walk-through, or you can open a command prompt or PowerShell window and run many of the same commands from there.
+    **NOTE:** You can use the CLI (i.e. Terminal) in Visual Studio Code (i.e. VS Code) like I will in most of the steps in this walk-through, or you can open a command prompt or PowerShell window and run many of the same commands from there.
 I'll try to highlight where it might matter where you run things from.
 Just make sure to be in the correct folder when executing some of the commands.
 I will refer to any of these simply as the CLI. :) And, when I say "Execute `some command`", it's from the CLI, as well. :)

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) and leave it running in Linux mode.
 (Windows mode might work, but I did not test it with that.)